 2. Brand Recognition: Customer reviews from peers help build trust and reputation.
-It’s the digital word of mouth.
+It’s digital word of mouth.

 3. Promotional Marketing: Satisfied customers that write your company a positive review on different review channels, such as Yelp, are helping you receive free content marketing.
 Reviews also set you apart from competitors with the same products.
 Positive reviews can be used as testimonials in marketing content, social media, and on a retailer’s website.

-5. Impact Local SEO: Having reviews on websites such as Yelp, that have a high Domain Authority, can help businesses rank higher on Google.
+5. Impact Local SEO: Having reviews on websites such as Yelp, which have a high Domain Authority, can help businesses rank higher on Google.
 Online reviews make up about 10% of how Google and other search engines decide to rank search results.
 (Shopify POS)

 Turning Negative Reviews into a Positive

 Negative Reviews: Treat each review as a conversation.
-Retailers can respond to the review, offer to make up for their customer’s dissatisfaction and if earned, in return ask for another review.
+Retailers can respond to the review, offer to make up for their customer’s dissatisfaction, and if earned, in return ask for another review.